 Coding Tips: If you find yourself waiting on a local maxent classifier, and want to optimize it, you will likely find that your code spends all of its time taking logs and exps in its inner loop.
 You can often avoid a good amount of this work using the logAdd(x,y) and logAdd(x[]) functions in math.SloppyMath.
-Also, you'll notice that the object-heavy trellis and state representations are horribly slow.
+Also, you'll notice that the object-heavy trellis and state representations are slow.
 If you want, you are free to optimize these to array-based representations.
-It's not required (or particularly recommended, really, unless you build a CRF) but if you wanted to do this re-architecting, you might find util.Indexer of use.
-You can also speed things up by avoiding the construction of the entire trellis - there are several good ways to do this, and I'll leave it to you to find them.
+It's not required (or particularly recommended, really, unless you build a CRF) but if you wanted to do this rearchitecting, you might find util.Indexer of use.